-If you are looking to buy a new property, figuring out when to put your current home on the market can be tricky.
+If you're ready to make the big move, figuring out when to put your home on the market can be tricky.

-You may also want to consider whether or not you will be able to buy and sell in time to take advantage of the stamp duty holiday.
+You may also want to consider whether or not you'll be able to buy and sell in time to take advantage of the stamp duty holiday.

 We weigh up the different factors to help you get the timing right.

 How quickly will your home sell?

 Finding out how vibrant the local property market is will give you a good indication of how quickly your home may sell.